 The Supreme Court of Georgia holds property owners liable in attractive nuisance cases if five factors apply.
 These factors include the child not realizing the risk involved due to their youth and inexperience, such as playing around an unfenced swimming pool.
 Other factors include the property owner reasonably knowing children would likely trespass, and that bodily harm or death could result.
 The property owner should have also taken steps to remove the attractive nuisance, but failed to do so and put the child's life in danger.

 Learning the news about your child's injury can be the worst moment in a parent's life.
-It is undeniably stressful and anxiety inducing.
-Consulting a lawyer could be helpful to swiftly resolving the legal issues and helping you and your family move forward.
+It is undeniably stressful and anxiety-inducing.
+Consulting a lawyer could be helpful in swiftly resolving legal issues and helping you and your family move forward.

 Our team of dedicated Alpharetta personal injury attorneys takes child harm seriously.
 We understand that personal injury cases involving young people affect not just children, but whole families and communities.
 An attorney could empathize with your family's difficult situation and help you seek compensation that can be vital to getting your life back on track.
 Call an Alpharetta child injury lawyer today to explore your legal options.